cloudmesh-book/book-latex-2018/tutorial/ssh-keygen.md

 # Adding a Public keys to a Raspbery Pi.

-hid-sp18-502

-hid-sp18-421

-status: 10%
+TODO: This documentation has been done wrongly as we asked to place the key on the card without using a PI.
+E.g. by manipulating the file system  via an external PC.

 ## SD Card method

-In this method we copy the public key on the SD card
+TODO: THIs statement is wrong and not conducted: In this method we copy the public key on the SD card

-\TODO{hid-sp18-421, hid-sp18-502, Is it possible to do this while plugging in the SD card and add the key there.
+\TODO{Is it possible to do this while plugging in the SD card and add the key there.
 The provided solution is not scalable.}

 ## Network Connected Method

 In this method we assume the PI is connected to the network

+TODO: THIS IS NOT WHAT WE ASK YOU DO

 ## Copying the public key by hand